MohamadYusuf/WebRx-Site/docs/component-registration.md

 });
 ```

-This is mainly useful when you’re fetching the markup from somewhere programmatically (e.g., AMD - see below),
+This is mainly useful when you're fetching the markup from somewhere programmatically (e.g., AMD - see below),
-or as a build system output that packages components for distribution, since it’s not very convenient to
+or as a build system output that packages components for distribution, since it's not very convenient to
 manually edit HTML as a JavaScript string literal.

 ### An array of DOM nodes

-If you’re building configurations programmatically and you have an array of DOM nodes, you can use them as a component template:
+If you're building configurations programmatically and you have an array of DOM nodes, you can use them as a component template:

 ```javascript
 var myNodes = [